ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/litter_theory.md

 Now that the split of input sources between pools has been determined, we have to determine how the various nutrients contained in the input biomass are split between pools.
-For lignin is straightforward, as by definition only woody and structural litter pools contain lignin.
+For lignin it is straightforward, as by definition only woody and structural litter pools contain lignin.
 So, all lignin from input biomass is added to the relevant structural (or woody) pool and none of it is added to the metabolic pools.